top of page

 White Tower of Thessaloniki at Marathon's Finish | Photo by: Alexander Klink, White Tower Thessaloniki 2009, CC BY 3.0

-The Culture of the Marathon
+Culture of the Marathon

 The Alexander the Great Marathon is not just a sporting event, but also a celebration of Greek culture and history.
 The marathon starts in the town of Pella, which was the birthplace of Alexander the Great, and finishes in Thessaloniki, the second-largest city in Greece.
 Along the route, runners pass through ancient Greek and Roman ruins, and through the beautiful Greek countryside.
 There are also parallel fun runs of 5 and 10 kilometers for non-athletes and children.
-The marathon also features traditional Greek music, food, and dance, and a fireworks display at the finish line.
+The marathon also features traditional Greek music, Greek food, and Greek dances, and a fireworks display at the finish line.

 Alexander the Great | Shiny Greece